UA-ResearchComputing-HPC/hpc-documentation/docs/policies/special_projects/index.md

 ## Overview

-The RCGC (Research Computing Governance Committee) has approved support for "Special Projects" that use more than the standard allocation of hours.
+The Research Computing Governance Committee (RCGC) has approved support for "Special Projects" that use more than the standard allocation of hours.
 When a special project request is granted, an additional allocation of standard hours is provided for a limited period of time.

 There is not a specific definition of what comprises a project, but it is often support for publication or grant deadlines, or graduation dates.
 Each request is considered on a case by case basis.